ingapop/ingapop.github.io/_posts/2020-09-24-space-analogs.md

 #### OK, So Where Do I Find Them?

-I compiled a list of space analog programs and facilities around the world below.
+I compiled a list of currently functioning space analog programs and facilities around the world below.
 Let me know if I missed any!

 ##### Antarctica